-Fred maintains websites for The Audio Description Project (for which he received an award in July 2016); the Needham High School Class of 1964; and for members of Brown University's WBRU in the 1960s.
+Fred maintains websites for The Audio Description Project (for which he received an award in July 2016); the Triangle Chapter of the American Wine Society, the Needham High School Class of 1964; and for members of Brown University's radio station WBRU in the 1960s.
 He continues in his role as an audio describer (since 1999) for Arts Access, and he records a weekly program for the Triangle Radio Reading Service (since 1999), where he also consults on the website.
-He was previously on the board of both organizations.
+He was previously on the board of both organizations and the Wine Society.

 |My Facebook Page|

 Current: I'm retired, but active maintaining the American Council of the Blind's Audio Description Project website, doing audio description, and some voice-over work.

 I worked in software development and human resources for IBM for nearly 31 years, but I retired in 1999.
 I took time off to whittle away at my home project list and to "smell the roses" before deciding what to do next.
 From the Fall of 2000 to the end of 2006 I worked part-time from home for IBM Human Resources at RTP to help maintain the Lotus Notes databases I left behind when I retired.

 When I retired, I was a Senior HR Professional, and my core HR responsibilities were primarily executive and technical resource development.
 However, during the last three years there I spent over half my time developing applications using Lotus Notes for use by my IBM HR teammates and internal customers, mostly software development managers, a position I held prior to joining HR.